GPlates/GPlates/doc-python-api/pygplates_introduction.rst

-   For example loading geological data, reconstructing data to a past geological time and retrieving the reconstructed data is achieved by using *Python functions (and classes)* known as the :ref:`GPlates Python Application Programming Interface (API)<pygplates_reference>`.
+   For example loading geological data, reconstructing data to a past geological time and retrieving the reconstructed data is achieved by using *Python functions (and classes)* known as the :ref:`GPlates Python Application Programming Interface (API) <pygplates_reference>`.

-In the first case you are running the GPlates desktop application (executable).
+In the first case you are running the
+`GPlates desktop application (executable) <http://www.gplates.org/download.html>`_.

 In the second case you are running Python source code in either:

 * an *external* Python interpreter, or
 * a Python interpreter *embedded* within the GPlates desktop application.

-The Python interpreter executes source code written in the Python programming language.
+A Python interpreter executes source code written in the Python programming language.

+.. _pygplates_introduction_external:

 Using pygplates with an *external* Python interpreter
 -----------------------------------------------------

 In this scenario you are running a Python script using an *external* Python interpreter.
-For example you might have a file called ``my_python_script.py`` that you execute on the terminal or shell command-line:
+For example you might have a file called ``my_python_script.py`` that you execute on the terminal or shell command-line as:
 ::

   python my_python_script.py